top of page

 Caveats

 Then there are the hormonal caveats to using oils.
 Dr. Romy Block, board-certified endocrinologist and co-founder of Vous Vitamin, says essential oils may create endocrine disruptors that interfere with the natural production of hormones.
-"These chemicals can either lower or raise the normal hormone levels in the body," Dr. Block says, "causing disruption of development, reproductive changes or even interference with the immune system."
+“These chemicals can either lower or raise the normal hormone levels in the body,” Dr. Block says, “causing disruption of development, reproductive changes, or even interference with the immune system.”

-There's not enough evidence yet, Dr. Block says, but a series of essential oils were linked to hormone-related health complications.
+There’s not enough evidence yet, Dr. Block says, but a series of essential oils were linked to hormone-related health complications.
 Lavender oil, for example, shows an association with early breast development in girls.
-Two popular oils, lavender, and tea tree are shown to lead to a condition called prepubertal gynecomastia (abnormal breast tissue growth) in boys.

 Dr. Block advises against one of the most popular methods, diffusing lavender and tea tree oils, because of the potential complications, especially in children, teens, and even pets.
-The best strategy, she says, is to consult with your health care provider before you diffuse these oils.
+The best strategy, she says, is to consult with your healthcare provider before you diffuse these oils.
 Most essential oils are generally considered safe to inhale or apply topically, yet not diluted properly they can cause different reactions in different people, as they did for Samantha.

 Vethanayagam, whose practice focuses on allergies, says ingesting oils is probably safe in small quantities.
 “The lungs are very sensitive, but the stomach goes through many processes to take out the bad stuff,” she says.
 Yet not all oils are the same quality, and some are not even meant to be ingested because of that.
 Only the best, high-quality oils should be ingested, and most of the poorer ones say not to ingest on the label.